Learn a Scottish Accent

-The download contains seventy-nine (79) minutes of systematic instruction in MP3 sound files.
+Theis download to learn the Scottish Accent contains seventy-nine (79) minutes of systematic instruction in MP3 sound files.
 You’ll also get a printable PDF of the instruction manual.
 It contains summaries of the audio lessons and full transcripts of the drill words, phrases, and passages.

 WHAT WILL YOU LEARN?

 You’ll first learn a general Scottish accent.
 You’ll then learn to modify the style and intensity of the accent.

 - Lesson 1 teaches the Scottish accent’s resonance or voice placement.
 In other words, you’ll learn how to move and shape your mouth to create the Scottish sound focus.

 - Lesson 2 coaches you on three Scottish vowels and the tapped/trilled R as extensions of that placement feature.

 - The 3rd Lesson creates the upward lilt or inflection characteristic of Scottish (and Northern Irish) speech.

 - Lesson 4 teaches the Scottish vowels that most strongly embody the lilt you learned earlier.

 - Lesson 5 teaches several other target vowels and consonants, including the glottal stop.

 - The Final Lesson puts it all together in several drill passages.
 First, it reminds you about the voice placement.
 It then drills the pronunciation phrase by phrase before taking you to a normal speaking pace.
 Finally, it shows you how to soften and intensify the accent as required for different characters.